dvdimitrov13/Logo_Detection/README.md

   <h1 align="center">Logo Detection</h1>

   <p align="center">
    Knowing by who and in what context your product is used is power!
-By using Cmputer Vision we can acquire organic customer insights by detecting the right images on social media.
+By using Computer Vision we can acquire organic customer insights by detecting the right images on social media.
 This repository showcases models trained to detect 15 distinct brand logos in pictures/videos online!
   </p>
 </div>